Office of Health Services (OHS)

 - Ensure that the medical staff is optimally trained to support and enhance our mission.

-Midshipmen Health & Emergency Medical Services (MHEMS) is responsible for the overall management of the midshipmen medical care, dental care and midshipmen emergency services.
-MHEMS works to help midshipmen maintain all medical standards for United States Coast Guard (USCG) Licensing and United States Naval Commissioning requirements.
-MHEMS provides care to meet all the standards as set forth in The Code of Federal Regulations, 46 C.F.R. §310.56 which dictates the continuing requirement for USMMA midshipmen to meet the standards set forth in Department of Defense Instruction 6130.03, Medical Standards for Appointment, Enlistment, or Induction in the Military Services.
+The USMMA Office of Health Services (OHS) is responsible for the overall management of the midshipmen medical care, dental care and midshipmen emergency services.
+OHS works to help midshipmen maintain all medical standards for United States Coast Guard (USCG) Licensing and United States Naval Commissioning requirements.
+OHS provides care to meet all the standards as set forth in The Code of Federal Regulations, 46 C.F.R. §310.56 which dictates the continuing requirement for USMMA midshipmen to meet the standards set forth in Department of Defense Instruction 6130.03, Medical Standards for Appointment, Enlistment, or Induction in the Military Services.

 - routine medical care